austral/austral.github.io/spec/rationale-error-handling.md

       whole point of resource management type systems is _the flag exists at compile time_.
 Otherwise we might as well have reference counting.

-8. **Compile Time**.
-Compilers anecdotally spend a lot of time compiling landingpads.
+8. **Compile Time:** Compilers anecdotally spend a lot of time compiling landingpads.

-9. **Non-determinism**.
-Time and space cost of exceptions is completely unknown and not amenable to static analysis.
+9. **Non-determinism:** Time and space cost of exceptions is completely unknown and not amenable to static analysis.

-10. **Platform-Specific Runtime Support**.
-Exceptions need support from the runtime, usually involving the generation of DWARF metadata and platform specific assembly.
+10. **Platform-Specific Runtime Support:** Exceptions need support from the runtime, usually involving the generation of DWARF metadata and platform specific assembly.
 This is the case with Itanium ABI "zero-cost exceptions" for C++, which LLVM implements.

-11. **Corruption**.
-Unwinding deallocates resources, but this is not all we need.
+11. **Corruption:** Unwinding deallocates resources, but this is not all we need.
 Data structures can be left in a broken, inconsistent state, the use of which would trigger further contract violations when their invariants are violated.